nnakagaki/platform_engineer_interview/README.md

 ### Readme

 Writing software in a fast-paced, independent environment involves discovering and resolving many ambiguities.
 Your ability to make good assumptions and trade-offs is key.
+Keep the objective of the assignment in mind when making such decisions.
 Please include a readme document in your submission that describes any assumptions or decisions.

 ## Guidelines